robertsonromero/PathToFitness/README.md

 # PathToFitness
 Personal project that can calculate your Body mass index and daily caloric intake

-This progarm creates a personal file that saves your current height, weight, age, gender which it then uses to calculate your BMI(body mass index) and
-DCI(daily caloric intake.
-I plan on adding more functions to the project.
+This program creates a directory where it stores your personal information such as height, weight, age, and gender.
+You are able to update this information when ever you want within the program.
+I plan on adding more functions to the program so it is still a work in progress.